Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     - `After Step Execution`: Once a transition to another step has been selected and the current step starts deactivating, the behavior is invoked.
     - `Before and After Step Execution`: Execution at activation and deactivation of a step.

-- #### Is blocking
+- #### Wait for completion

-    By default, a behavior is blocking the transition to another step while the behavior is executing.
-If you want to skip a behavior's execution when a transition to another step is happening (e. g. when all conditions of one transition are met), you can uncheck this option.
+    By default, the step waits for the audio file to finish.
+If you want the step to interrupt the audio in case the trainee completes the conditions, uncheck this option.

-    In this case the unchecked `Is blocking` option means that the audio clip will be interupted or not even started when a transition to another step is happening.
+    Note: this might lead to an audio file not even being started.

+### Location of this behavior (for developers):
+    This behavior is part of the [Text-to-Speech](https://github.com/Innoactive/TextToSpeech-Component#readme) component.

 ------